Annual Gala

 Klaus Mäkelä conducts Mussorgski’s Pictures at an Exhibition

-The Royal Concertgebouw Orchestra will again be hosting a lavish Annual Gala for its loyal friends and associates.
+The Royal Concertgebouw Orchestra will again be hosting a lavish Annual Gala in a festively decorated Concertgebouw.
 Klaus Mäkelä will show listeners just how colourful and expressive symphonic music can be.

 Maurice Ravel, a veritable orchestral wizard, brings Mussorgsky’s tone paintings to life with his sumptuous orchestration.